joshleitzel/computed_attribute/README.md

 ```

 ### Manual updates
-If you have an attribute that depends on something external from your model, you can manually re-calculate it at any time using the `recompute` method:
+If you have an attribute that uses on something external from your model, you can manually re-calculate it at any time using the `recompute` method:

 ```ruby
 Order.recompute(:all) # recompute all computed attributes on all orders